ditsing/labrpc/README.md

 ## Usage
 `labrpc` allows creating a network that passes RPC calls.
 RPCs servers can be registered in the network, with a unique name.
 Clients can connect to servers via server names.
-Each client is identified by its name, so that they can bedisabled if and when needed.
+Each client is identified by its name, so that they can be disabled if and when needed.

 A typical use case is as follows.